Read the relevant grant description within the College and Community Innovation (CCI) Program before you complete the application.

 Cash contributions are those made to accounts for which the applicant has signing authority.
-Other contributions are considered in-kind.
+Other contributions are considered as in-kind.

 Describe the anticipated plans to protect and dispose of intellectual property (IP) arising in the project.

-Any agreements made regarding the ownership of the IP resulting from the NSERC-funded research must take into account the objective of creating partnerships.
+Any agreements made regarding the ownership of the IP resulting from the IRCC-funded research must take into account the objective of creating partnerships.
 This implies a sharing of eventual benefits between the partners commensurate with their respective contributions.

 An Environmental Information Form (Appendix A) must be completed and uploaded to the Environmental impact page if required.

-Referees should be able to review the proposal in the language in which it is written.
+External Reviewers should be able to review the proposal in the language in which it is written.

 You may also request in a cover letter that some individuals or companies not be involved in the review of your application.
 Your request will be taken into account by NSERC.